Level 3 Certification allows flyers to fly High Power Rockets with a total installed impulse greater than 5120 n-sec

 - Pre-flight checklist describing: field assembly of the rocket, motor installation, recovery system preparation, launcher installation, system arming, etc.

 - These items should be neatly drawn, and, if possible, lists typed.
-The primary preparation criteria are those drawings and lists are neat and legible.
+It is important for these drawings and lists to be neat and legible.
 All items will be returned to the submitter if desired.
-A self-addressed envelope or supply postage funds to assist the TAP member with returns.
+A self-addressed envelope or reimbursement for postage should be supplied to assist the TAP reviewers with returns.

-– Level 3 Certification flight may take place at any insured launch.
-The TAP member must be present and witness the certification flight.
-The TAP member must witness the rocket ascend in a stable manner and descend in stabilized manner controlled by the recovery system.
+Level 3 Certification flights may take place at any insured launch.
+One TAP member must be present and witness the certification flight, and must witness the rocket ascend in a stable manner and descend in stabilized manner controlled by the recovery system.